Out of Province Student Studying in Canada

-- A copy of your official mid-year transcripts for the current year
+A copy of your official mid-year transcripts for the current year

-- A letter of intent (if applying to the Arts and Science, ALC, Liberal Arts, Honours Science, Honours Social Science, Honours Commerce or Math and Finance)
+    - A letter of intent (if applying to Arts and Science, ALC, Liberal Arts, Honours Science, Honours Social Science, Honours Commerce or Math and Finance)

     - Music audition results if applying to the Music program